Employment Update

 • Acara Icon briefcase

-Long-term unemployed was little changed
+Long-term unemployed changed little

 • Acara Icon Workforce

-Labor force participation did not change
+Labor force participation changed little

 • Acara Icon earnings

-Average hourly earnings rose by $0.13
+Average hourly earnings rose by $0.17

 • Acara Icon Rejected